TheJordanWine/Interop-Cellular-IoT/docs/client_c.md

             .cin870875431
 ```

-When the client is ready to send data, it will create a `contentInstance` which is an object that contains a content attriubute with the data to be sent.
+When the client is ready to send data, it will create a `contentInstance` which is an object that contains a content attribute with the data to be sent.
 Example content:

 ```json
 {